 The faculty internship sponsor provides the academic framework for a student's internship experience by identifying clear learning objectives and determining appropriate academic assignments.
-The faculty sponsor is responsible for assigning the grade/credit at the completion of the internship or acknowledging to the registrar completion of a non-credit internship.
-To that end, the Office of Career Services will provide each faculty sponsor with information regarding the student's participation in and completion of the Career Services Internship Seminar class as well as written materials including the student's portfolio and evaluation by his/her internship site supervisor.
+The faculty sponsor is responsible for assigning the grade/credit at the completion of the internship.
+To that end, the Office of Career Services will provide each faculty sponsor with information regarding the student's participation in and completion of the Career Services Internship Seminar class meetings and assignments as well as a performance evaluation by his/her internship site supervisor.